MutiaraDewi-HR/Employee_Master_Data_Cleaning_Project/README.md

-# Employee_Master_Data_Cleaning_Project
+This project demonstrates the process of cleaning, validating, and standardizing HR employee master data using Microsoft Excel.

-This project uses a fictional (dummy) dataset created for portfolio purposes.
-It simulates real-world HR employee master data, including data cleaning, validation, and standardization processes.
-No actual company or employee data is used, ensuring full confidentiality and data privacy.
+The project uses a fictional (dummy) dataset created for portfolio purposes.
+No actual company or employee data is included.

 ## ⭐ Key Features